pipe-cd/pipecd/docs/content/en/docs/user-guide/command-line-tool.md

       --cloud-provider string     The cloud provider name.
 One of the registered providers in the piped configuration.
       --config-file-name string   The configuration file name. (default "app.pipecd.yaml") --description string        The description of the application.
-      --env-id string             The ID of environment where this application should belong to.
   -h, --help                      help for add
       --piped-id string           The ID of piped that should handle this application.
       --repo-id string            The repository ID.
 One the registered repositories in the piped configuration.